 - Manage client expectations throughout the project, including construction phase.

-- Provide information for weekly or bi-weekly Project Status Report.
+- Provide information to Project Manager for weekly or bi-weekly Project Status Report.

-- Lead project documentation phases to ensure project documents follow JLG Standards, Owner Standards, and Standard of Care for project.
+- Lead project design phases in collaboration with Project Manager to ensure project documents follow JLG Standards, Owner Standards, and Standard of Care for project.

-- Have a clear understanding of the contracted scope of work and align the Project Checklist accordingly.
+- Have a clear understanding of the contracted scope of work and coordinate with Project Manager to align the Project Checklist accordingly.

 - Contribute to the Project Work Plan to align and hold project teams accountable.

-- Coordinate all of the document development efforts of the team members to achieve a building that is code compliant, technically sound, and meets project goals, including schedule and budget.
+- Coordinate with the team during document development efforts to achieve a building that is code compliant, technically sound, and meets project goals, including schedule and budget.

-- Confidently display a sufficient knowledge of engineering disciplines and construction practices to coordinate with consultants and contractors.
+- Confidently display a sufficient knowledge of engineering disciplines and construction practices to coordinate with consultants during design phases.

 - Display a competent knowledge of building materials, specifications and construction techniques.

-- Understand the requirements of and clearly communicate with governmental agencies, building codes and zoning jurisdictions.
+- Understand the requirements of governmental agencies, building codes and zoning jurisdictions.

 - Hone knowledge of professional ethics applying to the practice of Architecture.